balkrishna37/cup_of_joe_backend/README.md

 Run `npm run test` to test.

 NEW UPDATES:
 URL shortener sevice has been added.
-Please update .env file as shown on .env.example
+Please run `npm i` and update .env file as shown on .env.example

 The below doc url contains the list of available APIs: https://documenter.getpostman.com/view/25644379/2s93m4Yie5